 Part of Credo Reference, this online video library features clips about United States presidents, world leaders, food and cooking, art history, National Geographic, Ask the Doctor, science and more.

 Digital Theatre Plus reveals the world of the rehearsal room, dressing room, backstage and beyond, through documentaries and interviews introduce theatre as a vibrant, exciting art form through a familiar and accessible medium.
 Contains carefully selected collection of full-length plays, supporting texts and teaching guides can be used for planning lessons, teaching in the classroom and for setting homework.

 Essential documentary films for higher education, includes over 800 streaming video titles.
 Searchable, interactive transcripts.
 Videos can be linked to or embedded in Blackboard.
 Features exclusive educational streaming access to content from Bullfrog Films, Collective Eye Films, Icarus Films (including The Fanlight Collection and dGenerate Films), Kartemquin Films, the National Film Board of Canada, Scorpion TV Sincerely Films, Terra Nova Films and Villon Films.

 Education in Video is an online collection of streaming videos developed specifically for training and developing teachers.
 The collection contains more than 4,000 video titles totaling 1,300 hours of teaching demonstrations, lectures, documentaries, and primary-source footage of students and teachers in actual classrooms.
 It will give education faculty, students, and in-service teachers a single source for the best research-based professional development video resources available.
-Includes access to Volume 1 and Volume 2 of the series.
+Includes access to Volume 1, Volume 2, and Volume 3 of the series.

 Formerly named ProQuest Entrepreneurship.